jagoly/sqee/README.md

 ### Building SQEE

 To build SQEE, you will need [GLFW >= 3.3](https://github.com/glfw/glfw/releases).
 Everything else is included in the repo.
 On linux, you can grab GFLW from your distro's repos, if available and up to date.
-Otherwise, you can build and/or install it manually from the links above.
+Otherwise, you can build it manually from the link above.

 A C++ 17 capable compiler is required.
-SQEE is primarily tested with GCC and Clang, but should build with MSVC as well (see [appveyor](https://ci.appveyor.com/project/jagoly/sqee)).
+Building SQEE is fairly simple, have a look at [linux.yml](https://github.com/jagoly/sqee/blob/master/.github/workflows/linux.yml) and [windows.yml](https://github.com/jagoly/sqee/blob/master/.github/workflows/windows.yml) for how.

 ##### SQEE CMake options:
  * `SQEE_STATIC_LIB` - Build SQEE and its dependencies as a static library.
 Otherwise, build as shared.
 Defaults to `False`.